 In connection with the closing of this offering, we and our general partner will enter into an advisory services agreement with Wexford pursuant to which Wexford will provide general finance and advisory services in exchange for a fee and certain expense reimbursement.
-Please read "Certain Relationships and Related Party Transactions."
+Please read "Certain Relationships and Related Party Transactions-Agreements with Affiliates in Connection with the Transactions."